A gala was held at Skegness on 4th & 5th September 2010 to celebrate

 framed Simplex "Paul" at rear.

-A test run prior to gala with no 6, ambulance van, class D &
+A test run from South Loop prior to first gala with no 6, ambulance

-"Paul" and a light aircraft taking off from Skegness Airfield.
+taking off from Skegness Airfield.
+Aug 2010.